Wilsonton Heights

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Wilsonton Heights had a median income among taxpayers of $39,764 and an average income of $48,860 in the financial year 2023.
-This is lower than the figures for Rest of Qld's which were $53,146 and $66,593 respectively.
-By September 2025, based on a Wage Price Index growth of 9.91%, the median income is estimated to be approximately $43,705 and the average income around $53,702.
-Census data shows household, family and personal incomes in Wilsonton Heights all fall between the 8th and 8th percentiles nationally.
-The predominant income bracket spans 30.6% of locals (923 people) with earnings between $800 - 1,499 per week, unlike surrounding regions where the $1,500 - 2,999 bracket dominates at 31.7%.
+The suburb of Wilsonton Heights had a median income among taxpayers of $39,764 and an average income of $48,860 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+These figures are below those for Rest of Qld's, which were $53,146 and $66,593 respectively.
+By September 2025, estimates suggest the median income will be approximately $43,705 and the average will be around $53,702, based on a Wage Price Index growth of 9.91% since financial year 2023.
+Census data shows that household, family, and personal incomes in Wilsonton Heights all fall between the 8th and 8th percentiles nationally.
+The predominant income bracket in the suburb is $800 - 1,499, with 30.6% of locals (923 people) falling into this category.
+This differs from the surrounding region where the $1,500 - 2,999 bracket dominates with 31.7%.
 Housing affordability pressures are severe in Wilsonton Heights, with only 81.6% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income